act-rules/act-rules.github.io/_rules/printable-characters-shortcut-ffbc54.md

 <details>
 <summary>
-These Javascript and Style files are used in several examples:
+These Javascript and CSS files are used in several examples:
 </summary>

 File [`/test-assets/ffbc54/shortcut.js](/test-assets/ffbc54/shortcut.js):